ThatOneDevil/MsCore/README.md

+## Currently the event has been canceled dont worry we have a new server being made :) (Based on GMOD and Star Wars)

-# What this plugin is for!
-A 200 player civilization event, with a twist
+<!# What this plugin is for!
+A 200 player civilization event, with a twist>

 ## For more information about this plugin, please just watch this video